-- general market conditions, including price levels and volume and changes in interest rates; - · national, regional and local economic or business conditions; - · the effects of, and changes in, trade, monetary and fiscal policies, including the interest rate policies of the Federal Reserve; - our actual or projected financial condition, liquidity, operating results, cash flows and capital levels; - changes in, or failure to meet, our publicly disclosed expectations as to our future financial and operating performance; - publication of research reports about us, our competitors or the financial services industry generally, or changes in, or failure to meet, securities analysts' estimates of our financial and operating performance, or lack of research reports by industry analysts or ceasing of coverage; - market valuations, as well as the financial and operating performance and prospects, of similar companies; - future issuances or sales, or anticipated issuances or sales, of our common stock or other securities convertible into or exchangeable or exercisable for our common stock; - expenses incurred in connection with changes in our stock price, such as changes in the value of the liability reflected on our financial statements associated with outstanding warrants; - the potential failure to establish and maintain effective internal controls over financial reporting; - · additions or departures of key personnel; - our failure to satisfy the continued listing requirements of the NASDAQ; - our failure to comply with the Sarbanes-Oxley Act of 2002; and - our treatment as an EGC under the federal securities laws.
+- general market conditions, including price levels and volume and changes in interest rates; - national, regional and local economic or business conditions; - the effects of, and changes in, trade, monetary and fiscal policies, including the interest rate policies of the Federal Reserve; - changes in U.S. housing and housing finance policy, including changes to the GSEs; - our actual or projected financial condition, liquidity, operating results, cash flows and capital levels; - changes in, or failure to meet, our publicly disclosed expectations as to our future financial and operating performance; - publication of research reports about us, our competitors or the financial services industry generally, or changes in, or failure to meet, securities analysts' estimates of our financial and operating performance, or lack of research reports by industry analysts or ceasing of coverage; - market valuations, as well as the financial and operating performance and prospects, of similar companies; - future issuances or sales, or anticipated issuances or sales, of our common stock or other securities convertible into or exchangeable or exercisable for our common stock; - additional indebtedness we may incur in the future; - expenses incurred in connection with changes in our stock price, such as changes in the value of the liability reflected on our financial statements associated with outstanding warrants; - the potential failure to establish and maintain effective internal controls over financial reporting; - additions or departures of key personnel; - our failure to satisfy the continued listing requirements of the NASDAQ; - our failure to comply with the Sarbanes-Oxley Act of 2002; and - our treatment as an EGC under the federal securities laws.